Overview

 Bottom Line

-The CIBC Aventura Gold Visa is one of the most underrated travel cards in Canada.
-It delivers the same earning rates, lounge access, and NEXUS rebate as the Aventura Visa Infinite — a card that requires 4x the income to qualify for.
-The only meaningful trade-off is the absence of trip cancellation and trip interruption insurance.
+The CIBC Aventura Gold Visa is one of the most accessible ways to get near-Infinite Aventura earning power and lounge access in Canada.
+It delivers the same earning rates, lounge access, and NEXUS rebate as the Aventura Visa Infinite — a card that requires 4x the income to qualify for — but it does not include the Infinite's travel insurance package.

 For students, new earners, and anyone who doesn't meet the $60K income threshold, this card opens the door to premium travel perks that are usually locked behind high-income gates.
-The first-year fee waiver, 45,000-point welcome bonus, 4 lounge visits, and comprehensive travel insurance make it one of the strongest value propositions in its class.
-If you have separate travel insurance — through work, a partner's card, or a standalone policy — the missing trip coverage becomes irrelevant, and you're getting a $139/year Infinite-calibre card at a $15K income.
+The first-year fee waiver, 35,000-point welcome bonus, 4 lounge visits, and lounge/NEXUS perks make it a compelling choice if you have alternative travel insurance or don't require the Infinite's coverage.
+If you have separate travel insurance — through work, a partner's card, or a standalone policy — the missing card-based protections become irrelevant, and you're getting an Infinite-calibre earning structure at a $15K income requirement.